kmwtechnology/lucille/lucille-examples/lucille-opensearch-vector-ollama-example/README.md

 - Java 11 or higher
 - Maven for building and running the example
-- Access to the OpenSearch instance in Docker
+- Docker and Docker Compose for running OpenSearch locally
+- Ollama (for generating vector embeddings)

 ## Complete Setup and Running Guide